jnwatson/py-lmdb/docs/index.rst

 Storage efficiency & limits
 +++++++++++++++++++++++++++

-LMDB groups records in pages matching the operating system's page size, which is usually 4096 bytes.
+Records are grouped into pages matching the operating system's VM page size, which is usually 4096 bytes.
 Each page must contain at least 2 records, in addition to 8 bytes per record and a 16 byte header.
 Due to this the engine is most space-efficient when the combined size of any (8+key+value) combination does not exceed 2040 bytes.

 When an attempt to store a record would exceed the maximum size, its value part is written separately to one or more dedicated pages.
 Since the trailer of the